frankkhung/frank_portfolio/critique-by-design.md

 - Some expected descending order (highest to lowest frequencies)
 - The scientific notation on the X-axis was hard to interpret

-Each piece of feedback challenged a decision I'd made, forcing me to articulate *why* I'd made those choices.

 ## Incorporating Feedback - The Refinement Process

 With the feedbacks, I had to weigh them against my design goals and the data's constraints.